buddy-compiler/buddy-mlir/README.md

 The buddy-opt is the driver for dialects and optimization in buddy-mlir project.

+### AutoConfig Mechanism

+The `AutoConfig` mechanism is designed to detect the target hardware and configure the toolchain automatically.

 ## Examples

 The purpose of the examples is to give users a better understanding of how to use the passes and the interfaces in buddy-mlir.
 Currently, we provide three types of examples.